Music without Borders; local musicians to collaborate with Addictive TV

-It’s undeniable that folk music has returned to the mainstream in recent years, with artists like Ed Sheeran and Mumford and Sons becoming household names.
+It’s undeniable that folk music has returned to the mainstream in recent years, with artists like Ed Sheeran and Mumford & Sons becoming household names.
 And genre-crossover is cited as one of the main reasons for the upsurge, as contemporary folk acts successfully bridge the transition between folk, jazz, classical and even pop and hip hop.